Tax Fairness and Budget Adequacy

 Recent News Coverage

-State Priorities Partnership (SPP) & Economic Analysis and Research Network (EARN) are two national initiatives in which we take part.
+State Priorities Partnership (SPP), Economic Analysis and Research Network (EARN), and State Revenue Alliance (SRA) are three national initiatives in which we take part.
 SPP is a program of the Center on Budget & Policy Priorities (CBPP) and includes 31 state-level groups nationwide.
 EARN is a program of the Economic Policy Institute (EPI) and includes 55 groups from across the nation.
+A network of state-based community, labor, and policy advocates from across the country.
+SRA works with on-the-ground advocates, giving them the strategic resources they need to build intersectional, people-powered campaigns that transform revenue policy – ensuring our states fully fund communities and that corporations and the ultra rich pay what they owe.

 Resources